 Next, you will see a modal asking for your API key.

-Your API key is accessibly from your RocketReach account.
+Your API key is accessible from your RocketReach account.
 You will need to temporarily leave zapier.com and go to rocketreach.co to retrieve the key.
 Do this by clicking the API Usage & Settings section link to go to your RocketReach account page.
 Highlight/select and copy your API key.

-Go back to the Zapier modal and paste into the input box.
+Go back to the Zapier modal and paste it into the input box.
 Then click the Orange, “Yes, Continue” button.